Why should you care about centralizing your logs?

 Keep unnecessary access to a minimum for your critical environments

-easy access to logs
+easy access to logs from every environment

 without requiring access to every environment.
 This way, developers have all the information